-- (a) any transition unemployment benefit; - (b) remuneration due to a worker where an enterprise is considered to be insolvent following a decision of the Supreme Court or in case of force majeure; - (c) the amount representing the balance between the industrial injury allowance specified in section 25(2) of the National Pensions Act and the maximum basic wage or salary as specified in the Second Schedule to the National Savings Fund (Collection of Contribution) Regulations 1997; and - (d) the financing of such social plan for the benefit of workers as the Minister may determine.
+- (a) any transition unemployment benefit; - remuneration due to a worker where an enterprise is considered to be insolvent following a decision of the Supreme Court or in case of force majeure; - (c) the amount representing the balance between the industrial injury allowance specified in section 25(2) of the National Pensions Act and the maximum basic wage or salary as specified in the Second Schedule to the National Savings Fund (Collection of Contribution) Regulations 1997; and - (d) the financing of such social plan for the benefit of workers as the Minister may determine.

-73. Payment into and out of Workfare Programme Fund
+78. Payment into and out of Workfare Programme Fund

-- (1) There shall be paid into the Workfare Programme Fund - - (a) money collected by way of levy at the rates specified in the Sixth Schedule; - (b) all monies appropriated by the National Assembly for the purposes of the Workfare Programme Fund; - (c) interests on investment. - (2) There shall be paid out of the Workfare Programme Fund - - (a) any transition unemployment benefit at the rate specified in the Seventh Schedule; - (b) unpaid remuneration in accordance with section 39(1) and (5); - (c) the amount representing the balance between the industrial injury allowance specified in section 25(2) of the National Pensions Act and the maximum basic wage or salary as specified in the Second Schedule to the National Savings Fund (Collection of Contribution) Regulations 1997; - (d) the funding of such social plan for the benefit of workers as the Minister may determine;

-(e) all expenses incurred in the administration of the Workfare Programme Fund.
+(1) There shall be paid into the Workfare Programme Fund -

+- (a) money collected by way of levy at the rates specified in the Sixth Schedule; - (b) all monies appropriated by the National Assembly for the purposes of the Workfare Programme Fund; - (c) interests on investment. - (2) There shall be paid out of the Workfare Programme Fund - (a) any transition unemployment benefit at the rate specified in the Second Schedule of the Human Resource Development Act; - (b) unpaid remuneration in accordance with section 42(1) and (6); - (c) the amount representing the balance between the industrial injury allowance specified in section 25(2) of the National Pensions Act and the maximum basic wage or salary as specified in the Second Schedule to the National Savings Fund (Collection of Contribution) Regulations 1997; - (d) the funding of such social plan for the benefit of workers as the Minister may determine; - (e) all expenses incurred in the administration of the Workfare Programme Fund.

-74. Contribution to Workfare Programme Fund
+79. Contribution to Workfare Programme Fund

-(1) Every employer shall, in respect of a worker in his employment, pay to the supervising officer a contribution to be paid into the Workfare Programme Fund in accordance with the rate specified in the Sixth Schedule and in such manner and at such intervals as may be prescribed.

-(2) Every employer shall, at the time of payment of the basic wage or salary to a worker for any period, deduct a sum representing one per cent of the basic wage or salary and pay over that sum to the supervising officer for credit into the Workfare Programme Fund.
+- (1) Every employer shall, in respect of a worker in his employment, pay to the supervising officer of the Ministry responsible for the subject of social security a contribution to be paid into the Workfare Programme Fund in accordance with the rate specified in the Second Schedule of the Human Resource Development Act and in such manner and at such intervals as may be prescribed. - (2) Every employer shall, at the time of payment of the basic wage or salary to a worker for any period, deduct a sum representing one per cent of the basic wage or salary and pay over that sum to the supervising officer of the Ministry responsible for the subject of social security for credit into the Workfare Programme Fund.